-- Summary of alleged incident; - Time and location of occurrence; - Whether this is a continuing danger to the campus community; and - Other available pertinent information, such as physical description of the person(s) involved.
+- Summary of alleged incident. - Time and location of occurrence. - The nature of the threat to the campus community; and - Other available pertinent information, such as physical description of the person(s) involved.

-The University may, in some circumstances, issue a Timely Warning Notice when there is a series or pattern of criminal behaviors against persons or property that may pose a threat to the UCR community.
-The University may also issue a Timely Warning Notice for an off-campus crime if the crime occurred in a non-University-owned property used and frequented by the University community members.
+The University may, in some circumstances, issue a Safety Notice if one or more criteria for Timely Warning Notice have not been met.
+Examples may include a series or a pattern of non-Clery reportable criminal behaviors against persons or property, an off-campus crime if a crime occurred in a non-University-owned property used and frequented by the University community members.